-Using the "dyadic approach", we can go even further in investigating individual relationship patterns within households, and examine the changes that occurred over the life courses of individuals.
-By looking at all indivi-duals irrespective of whether they were independent householders, we can also move beyond the limitations of a strictly household-level analysis (similarly Oris, Ritschard, and Ryczkowska, 2006).
+Using the "dyadic approach," we can go even further in investigating individual relationship patterns within households, and even examine the changes that occurred over the life courses of individuals.
+By looking at all individuals irrespective of whether they were independent householders, we can also move beyond the limitations of a strictly household-level analysis.
 Since the observed patterns of kin incorporation in the city involved predominantly lineal extension, we can limit our examination to life-course changes in the strength of intergenerational bonds in two census years; namely, co-residence with children (married and not).